Federal government to begin the formal process of preparing for partial shutdown – again | KRDO

 By Betsy Klein and Tami Luhby, CNN

-Congress is quickly approaching a pair of government funding deadlines, with one week to go before a potential partial shutdown and lawmakers at an impasse with no clear plan in place to avoid it.
+Congress is quickly approaching a pair of government funding deadlines, with less than a week to go before a potential partial shutdown and lawmakers at an impasse with no clear plan in place to avoid it.

+The chances of a shutdown are mounting by the day, especially since lawmakers had hoped to unveil the text of a bipartisan spending deal Sunday evening.
+But its release was delayed over continued disagreements over policy issues.

+Senate Majority Leader Chuck Schumer warned Sunday afternoon of the consequences of a shutdown in a “Dear Colleague” letter.
+Food support for women and children, critical loans to farmers, veteran outreach offices and support, federal housing loan support and the hiring and training of air traffic controllers could all be affected, he said.

-On Friday, the federal government will formally initiate the process of preparing for a potential shutdown, participating in the mandatory-but-standard process of releasing shutdown guidance to agencies ahead of the March 1 funding deadline.
-That means federal departments and agencies impacted by the first deadline will need to update and review their shutdown plans.
+The federal government on Friday formally initiated the process of preparing for a potential shutdown, participating in the mandatory-but-standard process of releasing shutdown guidance to agencies ahead of the March 1 funding deadline.
+That means federal departments and agencies impacted by the first deadline need to update and review their shutdown plans.

 If this feels familiar, that’s because this is the fourth time since September that lawmakers have run up against a funding deadline, passing stopgap bills in the nick of time in September, November and once more in January to keep the government running.

 In January, lawmakers passed a two-step, short-term funding extension setting up a pair of new deadlines on March 1 and March 8.
-In the absence of a deal in the coming days on a broader funding package or a short-term stopgap bill, known as a “continuing resolution,” a set of departments will run out of money at the end of next Friday, March 1.
+In the absence of a deal in the coming days on a broader funding package or a short-term stopgap bill, known as a “continuing resolution,” a set of departments will run out of money at the end of Friday.

 While bipartisan, bicameral talks continue, House Republicans remain divided on the best path to keep the government open, with appropriators haggling over conservative policy riders deemed poison pills by Democrats – all setting up another complicated test for House Speaker Mike Johnson and his narrow majority.